-However, the two results (\ref{action orbifold}) and (\ref{action alt}) for the same on-shell replica gravitational action $I_ {\text{grav}}[\mathcal{M}_n]$ derived through different methods but from the same hypothesis --- the leading saddle point of $I_ {\text{grav}}[\Tilde{\mathcal{M}}_n]$ is still an Euclidean Narayan black hole of the same temperature $\beta$ --- must be equal if the replica metric we used to derive (\ref{action orbifold}) and (\ref{action alt}) is the true on-shell replica metric, meaning not only the replica metric takes the form in (\ref{replica metric}) - (\ref{U3exp}) but $A = e^{-\frac{2\pi}{\beta} a}$ inside the metric perturbation functions --- $U_i(\theta), i =1,2,3$ --- indeed takes the right value for the on-shell replica geometry.
-One important observation is that, if the conical singularity/branch point on $\mathcal{M}_n$ lies at $A = e^{-\frac{2\pi}{\beta} a} = 0 \Leftrightarrow a=\infty$ (see \ref{branch points}), we have
+However, the two results (\ref{action orbifold}) and (\ref{action alt}) for the same on-shell replica gravitational action $I_ {\text{grav}}[\mathcal{M}_n]$ derived through different methods but from the same hypothesis --- the leading saddle point of $I_ {\text{grav}}[\Tilde{\mathcal{M}}_n]$ is still an Euclidean Narayan black hole of the same temperature $\beta$ --- must be equal, if the replica metric we used to derive (\ref{action orbifold}) and (\ref{action alt}) is the true on-shell replica metric.
+(The true on-shell replica metric here referes to the replica metric not only taking the form in (\ref{replica metric}) - (\ref{U3exp}) but $A = e^{-\frac{2\pi}{\beta} a}$ inside its metric perturbation functions --- $U_i(\theta), i =1,2,3$ --- also evaluating to the exact right value for the on-shell replica geometry). \\